CatalystCode/spk/guides/service-introspection-onboarding.md

   account
 - `INTROSPECTION_ACCOUNT_NAME`: Set this to the name of your storage account
-- `INTROSPECTION_PARTITION_KEY`: This field can be a distinguishing key that recognizea your source repository in the storage, for eg. in this example, we're using the name of the source repository `hello-bedrock`
+- `INTROSPECTION_PARTITION_KEY`: This field can be a distinguishing key that recognizes your source repository in the storage, for eg. in this example, we're using the name of the source repository `hello-bedrock`
 - `INTROSPECTION_TABLE_NAME`: Set this to the name of the table in your storage account that you prefer to use